 Any question of transfer to British bondholders awaits the signing of the Peace Treaty and the unfreezing of the yen-sterling exchange; the latter process can hardly be a quick one.

-Japanese Bonds Speculation - Lex - Financial Times - 27/1/47We also learn that the amount needed to make British bondholders whole was relatively de minimis.
+Japanese Bonds Speculation - Lex - Financial Times - 27/1/47We also learn that the cost of making British bondholders whole was relatively de minimis.
 This is because Japanese citizens, for reasons not apparent, owned most of the sterling issues.
-Japanese citizens were compulsorily converted into Yen denominated bonds in 1943, presumably due to strains on Japan's foreign exchange balances, leaving only the rump holdings of foreign owners intact.
+Japanese citizens were compulsorily converted into Yen denominated bonds in 1943, presumably due to strains on Japan's foreign exchange balances.
+This act left only the rump holdings of foreign owners intact.

 A correspondent has lately received a cable from the Far East which has bearing on my note of yesterday on Japanese bonds.
 The cable reads as follows: